 - students currently studying for a first degree, master’s or PhD in statistics, data science or related subjects;

 - graduates whose last qualification in statistics, data science or related subjects (whether first degree, master’s or PhD) was not more than five years ago.

-The rules of entry are simple: competition entrants are invited to submit their best statistical writing in the form of a magazine article (1,500 to 2,500 words) on any subject they like.
+The rules of entry are simple: competition entrants submit their best statistical writing in the form of a magazine article (1,500 to 2,500 words) on any subject they like.
 Articles will be reviewed by a judging panel, and the winning entry (and up to two runners-up) will be published by Significance later this year.

 What should you write about?